GoogleChrome/developer.chrome.com/site/en/blog/deps-rems-105/index.md

 ## Deprecations in the Navigation API

 The `transitionWhile()` and `restoreScroll()` methods are also deprecated in this release, and we expect to remove them in 108.
 Developers who need this functionality should use the new `intercept()` and `scroll()` methods.
-For explanations of the problems with the existing methods and examples of using the new, see [link here].
+For explanations of the problems with the existing methods and examples of using the new, see [Changes to NavigateEvent](https://developer.chrome.com/blog/navigateevent-intercept/).

 ## Deprecate non-ASCII characters in cookie domain attributes